 - If your savings are in a Roth IRA, RMDs are not required.
 However, if you are a beneficiary of a Roth IRA, have other retirement plan accounts, such as a previous employer plan, SEP, SIMPLE or traditional IRA, RMDs are required.

 Penalties are a consideration if you forget to take out your RMD.
-With the passing of Secure ACT 2.0 the missed RMD penalty drops to 25% in 2023 and is dropped to 10% if fixed during the correction window.
+With the passing of Secure ACT 2.0 the missed RMD penalty dropped to 25% and is dropped to 10% if fixed during the correction window.

 Managing RMDs should be part of your retirement planning.
 If you're nearing retirement age, make your calculations using the IRS resources or work with a